vemel/handsdown/docs/handsdown/utils/strings.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/utils/strings.py#L7)

-Convert `pathlib.Path` part or any other string to a human-readable title.Replace underscores with spaces and capitalize result.
+Convert `pathlib.Path` part or any other string to a human-readable title.

+Replace underscores with spaces and capitalize result.

 #### Examples